Working Remotely in Seoul, South Korea

 Explore Gangnam.
 I, like everybody not living under a rock, had heard the song Gangnam Style and was curious about this infamous neighborhood.
 In reality, it feels similar to Rodeo Drive but more downtown-ish.
 Lots of big buildings, offices, and busy streets.
 The mall over here is cool with the Starfield Library, but everything is pretty touristy.
 Nice for a short visit or if you’re here for a planned activity, but otherwise I don’t love Gangnam.

 Lotte World Amusement Park and Mall.
 Imagine that someone with amnesia went to Disneyland 15 years ago, and then decided to rebuild the park in a 6-story mall in the middle of Korea.
 Welcome to Not-Disneyland!
 Lotte World is a funny, weird half-indoor, half-outdoor amusement park with forgettable rides like Pharoah’s Revenge (an Indiana Jones Ripoff) and Comet Express (Space Mountain, but each seat spins!
 So weird!).
 The big draw here is that everyone comes to the park dressed in rented school uniforms.
 Ewha School Uniform is what people recommend as they have a pink-themed photoshoot area.
 I skipped because I didn’t want to wear a miniskirt in the cold, but if you want a photo opp you know where to go!
-I’d give this place a 4/10 but it’s a fun place to visit if you want a weird little experience to enjoy with friend for a day.
+I’d give this place a 4/10 but it’s a fun place to visit if you want a weird little experience to enjoy with friends for a day.

 Color Matching and Skeletal Analysis.
 I liked but didn’t love the place we went to for our color matching and skeletal analysis, so I’d recommend doing your own research to find a place to do color matching — a popular experience here in Seoul where they tell you what colors work best with your skin tone and hair color!